Something Different (1963 film): Reception

 A contemporary review in Le Monde praised Chytilová's humor and virtuoso technique.
 The film won the main prize at the Mannheim Film Festival in 1963.

 The film has also received renewed attention from Anglophone critics in the 21st century.
-A review by The Arts Desk of a DVD release of the film in 2016 praised the film's ability to avoid pretentiousness, thanks to the work of the Chytilová, Curík, Slitr, and Hájek.
+A review by The Arts Desk of a DVD release of the film in 2016 praised the film's ability to avoid pretentiousness, thanks to the work of the Chytilová, Čurík, Šlitr, and Hájek.
 A review in The New Yorker called it "radically and thrillingly different from more or less any film that was being made at the time", praising its camerawork and subject matter.
 A review in Hyperallergic described the film as "subtle and poignant".